- Smart Converter Pro

-- If you want a menu soundtrack for your DVD filter the Media Browser for music and locate the sound file.
-Drag and drop it into the theme canvas (you can drag files from iTunes or the Finder as well).
+- If you want a menu soundtrack for your DVD drag and drop the music file from iTunes or the Finder into the theme canvas.

 - Click Preview if you want to check what the DVD's going to look like on your TV.